 What is Radiopaedia.org ?

-Radiopaedia is a rapidly growing open-edit educational radiology resource which has been primarily compiled by radiology residents/registrars/fellows and consultants from across the world.
-The site's collective aim is to create the best available radiology reference, and to make it available to you as well as your colleagues to use for free and forever... read more.
+Radiopaedia is a rapidly growing open-edit educational radiology resource which has been primarily compiled by radiologists and radiology trainees from across the world.
+Our mission is to create the best radiology reference, and to make it available to for free and forever... read more.

 How to get involved